 - the role of digital infrastructure to the uk’s wider economic performance.

 - The recently-opened consultation on Ofcom’s Wholesale Fixed Telecoms Market Review for 2021-26;

 - New legislation aiming to speed up implementation of gigabit capable broadband announced in the Queen’s Speech, following government’s earlier £5bn spending commitments;

-- The recent announcement by Openreach that it will be extending its build programme for fibre networks to include a further 250,000 homes and businesses in rural areas; and
+- The announcement by Openreach that it will be extending its build programme for fibre networks to include a further 250,000 homes and businesses in rural areas;

 - The National Infrastructure Strategy, expected to be published later this year.